 Portuguese is geared toward students without previous world language study or experience.
 Classes usually are small and provide individual attention in an informal learning environment.

-To learn about required course work for the major or minor and graduating with honors, see Portuguese in the UI General Catalog.
+All students planning to complete a minor in Portuguese are strongly encouraged to consult with Portuguese faculty advisors.
+To learn about required course work for the minor, see Portuguese in the UI General Catalog.

 Students in other majors may fulfill the world language component of their college's General Education Program with approved sequences in Portuguese language courses.
 Additional Portuguese courses may satisfy other General Education requirements.